 The Missouri Education Association uses its mobile app to link members to three separate donation portals: The PAC, the Hope Fund, and the Cheer Fund.
 By providing a donation portal in your mobile app, you are making the donation process as easy as possible for members.

 14 Oranges provides mobile apps for associations across the U.S. and Canada.
 Info Grove is the platform designed to make mobile apps easy.
 With Info Grove, association staff can build a unique mobile app with features specific for each association.
 No coding required.
-Contact us today to see if Info Grove is right for your association.
+Click here to see if Info Grove is right for your association.
 You can even try it for free!